Planning a Program of Study

 For example, you may receive '6 credit points of unspecified credit at 200-level' towards your UOW degree for successfully completing a relevant subject at the host university.

 To prepare a program of study:

 - Write down the subjects you would need to complete if you were remaining in Wollongong - these may include core and/or elective subjects.

 - Look for equivalent subjects at the host university.
 You will find subject descriptions and academic information in the host university's course handbook (this may also be known as a course catalogue).
 An updated version of this will be available on the host university's website.
 A printed copy may also be available in the Exchange Library.

-- Prepare a short-list of potential subjects at the host university and record these on an Study Plan Proposal Form.
+- Prepare a short-list of potential subjects at the host university and record these on your Study Plan Proposal within your online application.

 - Your tentative study plan should reflect a full-time workload at the host university.
 You should also list additional subjects in case there are any late changes to the subjects on offer.
 Always have more subjects approved than you think you will need!
 (Please note you will be charged for 24 credit points for each semester of exchange.
 The maximum credit points that can be transferred for your semester exchange is 32 credit points)

-- You will need to take your form to your Faculty Central Office for approval.
-If necessary you may be contacted to make an appointment to meet with your UOW Head of School and Head of Students.
+- Submit your online application with your Study Plan Proposal.
+Your Faculty approve this online.
+Once you have been accepted into the International Exchange Program and nominated to your host university, you will need to speak to your Faculty Central Office for final approval.
 They will then provide you with advice about your subject selections, and determine how the credit for your exchange studies will be transferred to your UOW degree.
-Their signatures are required on your completed Credit for Prior Learning - Exchange Form to indicate approval of your study plan.
+Their signatures are required on your completed Credit for Prior Learning - Exchange Form to indicate approval of your subjects.
 Please note: your Faculty Central Office is the first point of contact when seeking approval for any forms.